anthonybertronski/weather-dashboard/README.md

 https://sammiefrog.github.io/weather-dashboard/

 ## Description
-This is a quiz made with javascript for functionality, with questions about me to test how well people know me.
-You earn points when you get questions correct, and you also earn more time.
-When you answer incorrectly you lose ten seconds.
-At the end you can save your name and score.
+This is a weather dashboard made with api calls from Open Weather Map.

 ## Technology Stack
 HTML, Bootstrap, JQuery